VAUXHALL ALLEGED TO HAVE TAMPERED WITH EMISSIONS.

 More recently, the Opel Insignia Sports Tourer 2.0 CDTI model (or Vauxhall Insignia 2.0 CDTi and the Vauxhall Insignia Sports Tourer 2.0 CDTi in the UK), stood out negatively amongst the Euro 6 models.
 Even following recalls and software ‘fixes’ emissions were found to be 4.6 times above regulatory limits.

 Vauxhall is suspected to have used thermal windows in their vehicles.
 Thermal windows work by switching off emissions control systems when the ambient air temperature is above or below a narrow thermal window.
 The Vauxhall Insignia has been found to turn down emissions control systems at temperatures below 17 °C.

-In some cases, Vauxhall has sought to justify its use of they are necessary to protect components of the emission control system.
+In some cases, Vauxhall has sought to justify its use of thermal windows, arguing that they are necessary to protect components of the engine.
 However, a recent decision by the CJEU has determined that thermal windows deployed for such reasons are not permitted under the regulations and will likely amount to an unlawful defeat device.